Edith Cowan University Information

 • Educational access scheme

-School leaver applicants should apply through TISC and upload all relevant documents, unless applying for WA Academy of Performing Arts (WAAPA) courses.
+School leaver applicants should apply through TISC and upload all relevant documents, unless applying for WA Academy of Performing Arts (WAAPA) courses including Bachelor of Education (Secondary) - Music Education.
 Refer to Educational Access Scheme (EAS).

 All other applicants should apply directly to ECU and upload supporting documents for assessment.